Home #Hwoodtimes Transgender writer/director Ary Zara sparking new conversations with An Avocado Pit

 Director Ary Zara shares: “My perception of the world is being reshaped with this surreal experience,” said An Avocado Pit‘s Ary Zara.
 “What I considered impossible is now a tangible achievement, one I never dared to dream of.
 I embrace the disbelief and profound gratitude that accompany this remarkable milestone.
 The purpose of this film has always been to reach the largest number of people with a story free from violence surrounding the transgender theme.
 I believe we succeeded.”

-The film screened at Outfest in July and there won an award as well.
+The film screened at Outfest last July and there won an award as well.